mmkke/SR-Retinex/README.md

 # SR-Retinex

-Retinex-based image enhancement pipeline for 16-bit images, with optional ISD map prediction from a ViT model checkpoint.
+SR-Retinex is a Retinex-based illumination equalization pipeline for 16-bit linear RGB images that combines classical illumination estimation with learned spectral-ratio (ISD) maps.

+The method estimates a scalar illumination field using Recursive Retinex and applies a color-consistent correction in log-RGB space by shifting pixels along predicted illumination directions.
+This allows illumination changes (e.g., shadows) to be adjusted without introducing hue shifts.

+The Vision Transformer model predicts per-pixel illumination direction maps used to guide the correction.

 ## Setup